 One credit per semester is given for a half-hour private lesson each week.
 Two credits are given for an hour private lesson each week.
 Daily practice is expected.
-Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement.
-MU/DC teamwork and school spirit; and supporting our athletes and fans.
-The pep band is a high-energy performance ensemble.
-The ensemble may have opportunities to travel to conferences and NCAA tournaments.
-Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement.
-MU/DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement (MU/DC) Repeatable for credit.